Transforming Science and Data into Solutions

 Expertise

 I studied my bachelors degrees in Marine Technology at Newcastle University.
-This gave me a strong understanding in most engineering disciplines.
+It sounds specific but taught me a strong grounding in most engineering disciplines.
 I went on to work with the British Olympic Sailing Team for 6 years and gained a PhD from the University of Southampton.
 I’ve written an article about it here.
 I developed the first pose-capture system designed for analysing Olympic sailors performance and built motion platforms so they could practise in the lab.
 I honed my skills in developing and evaluating complex control and sensor systems which needed to work at high speed while being submerged in saltwater.

 All the work developing autonomous sensor systems to function in salt-water turned out to be very interesting to conservation groups.
 They needed to record data in the rainforest which had an unexpected degree of overlap with my research with the British Sailing Team.